MelanieLAlvarado/TechnicalDirection_Final/README.md

 *Above: With Rig Control enabled on Left; Without Rig Control enabled on Right*

 * To toggle the volume maintain attribute being added, click the "Create Volume Attribute" checkbox.
->Note: this attriubute will be housed on the "base" control.
+>Note: this attribute will be housed on the "base" control.

 <img src=assets/toggleVolumeCtrl.png>
 <img src=assets/volumeMaintainDifference.png>